shea08/shea08.github.io/allergy.md

 - Soy Bean Oil
 - Soy lecithin (needs to be at bottom of ingredients list)
 - Peas*
-- Meat cooked with a sauce (must be cooked with a  dry rub)
+- Meat cooked with a sauce (associated w/ vinnegar)(must be cooked with a dry rub)
 - Cabbage 🥬 (cooked with corn beef)

 <b> Moderate (itchy throat and tongue, hives, discomfort, upset stomach) </b>